MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 :::image type="content" source="./media/edge-devtools-for-vscode-issues-in-lower-panel.msft.png" alt-text="The Problems tab in the lower panel of Visual Studio Code, listing all the issues that are found in the project's files" lightbox="./media/edge-devtools-for-vscode-issues-in-lower-panel.msft.png":::

-Issues are being evaluated live.
-This means that while editing your code, you get feedback about any issues that are found, and how to fix them.
+Issues are evaluated live while you edit your code.
+As you type, you get feedback about any issues that are found, and how to fix them.

 :::image type="content" source="./media/edge-devtools-for-vscode-live-issue-reporting.msft.png" alt-text="A possible issue being explained on an output element" lightbox="./media/edge-devtools-for-vscode-live-issue-reporting.msft.png":::